jacebrowning/datafiles/docs/index.md

 <h1>Datafiles</h1>

-Datafiles is a bidirectional serialization library for Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) that automatically synchronizes object instances to the filesystem using type annotations.
+Datafiles is a bidirectional serialization library for Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) to synchronizes objects to the filesystem using type annotations.
 It supports a variety of file formats with round-trip preservation of formatting and comments, where possible.
+Object changes are automatically saved to disk and only include the minimum data needed to restore each object.

+Popular use cases include:

+- Coercing user-editable files into the proper Python types
+- Storing program configuration and data in version control
+- Loading data fixtures for demonstration or testing purposes
+- Prototyping data models agnostic of persistance backends

 ## Installation